About aggressive behaviour and self-injury in autistic children and teenagers

-Visual cues can also help in these situations – for example, you might have a picture of a quiet place in your home that your child can go to.
+Visual cues can help in these situations.
+For example, you might have a picture of a quiet place in your home that your child can go to.

 If you find you have to use physical restraint when your child has an aggressive outburst, speak with your child’s paediatrician or a behavioural therapist about other options.
 Physical restraint can be dangerous to both you and your child, and can often increase your child’s anxiety and make the situation worse.
 Positive behaviour support is always preferable to physical options.

-Managing self-injurious behaviour in children with autism spectrum disorder
+Managing self-injurious behaviour in autistic children and teenagers

-Working out what your child with autism spectrum disorder (ASD) is trying to tell you with self-injurious behaviour can help you decide how to manage it.
+Working out what your autistic child is trying to tell you with self-injurious behaviour can help you decide how to manage it.

 For example, your child might find it hard to switch from one activity to another.
 Your child might bang their head on the floor when you tell them that it’s time to put away the train set before dinner.
 You could try warning your child five minutes before you need things packed away by showing your child a photo of washing hands and sitting at the table for dinner.
 This will give your child a warning, plus time to finish up and pack away.

 If your child has been doing a puzzle for 10 minutes and starts to pull their hair, your child might be trying to let you know that they want to do something else.
 Offering your child a new activity might stop the hair-pulling.

 Your child might hit themselves because they want you to look and talk to them.
 Giving your child attention will stop the self-hitting.
 The next step is teaching your child to get your attention in another way – for example, by saying ‘Mum’ or coming to you and showing you a help card.